-Individuals involved in this program must be 100% committed to lifelong learning in ultrasound.
-Hands-on scanning practice is a vital part of becoming and remaining proficient in ultrasonography, thus the homework portion of this course is considered to be one of the most important.
-Completing the homework assignments will take time and commitment, and adequately planning by the attendee.
+Individuals involved in this program should be 100% committed to lifelong learning in cardiac ultrasound.
+Hands-on scanning practice is a vital part of becoming and remaining proficient in this modality, thus the homework portion of this course is considered to be one of the most important.
+Completing the homework assignments will take time and commitment, and adequate planning by the attendee.
 The attendee can expect to spend about 2 hours per week on their homework studies.
 The homework is a mandatory requirement.
-If assigned ultrasound exams are not completed between each week, the attendee may be dropped from the course.
+If assigned echocardiographic exams are not completed each week, the attendee will be dropped from the course.

-***If for any reason you withdraw from the program before completion, finishing the next year is based entirely on availability.
+***If for any reason you withdraw from the program before completion, finishing the course in the following year will be based entirely on availability.
 Attendees registering for the entire program will have priority over those returning from the previous year.

 Who should attend?

-- Veterinary Technicians and Human Sonographers who wish to become excellent imagers of small animals by being held accountable through written tests, practicums, and homework.
+- Veterinarians and veterinary technicians who wish to become excellent imagers of small animals by being held accountable through written tests, practicums, and homework.

 (1B) Applicants who are not graduates of one of the above programs will be considered if they have three years of full-time experience in a veterinary clinic, and they submit two letters of recommendation* from two veterinarians, one of which is the sponsoring veterinarian.